zkxs/jinx/docs/faq.md

 ### I've re-organized my roles.
 Can Jinx automatically fix the role grants?

 Partially.
 Jinx _never_ removes roles from users, so you'll have to handle that yourself.
-You can run `/grant_missing_roles <role>` for each role and Jinx will re-check that role against your current links, granting it to anyone who should have it.
+You can run `/grant_missing_roles` and Jinx will re-check that role against your current links, granting it to anyone who should have it.

 ### Are there plans to add support for other marketplaces?